microsoft/playwright/docs/src/intro-csharp.md

 ## System requirements

 - Playwright is distributed as a .NET Standard 2.0 library.
-We recommend .NET 6.
+We recommend .NET 8.
 - Windows 10+, Windows Server 2016+ or Windows Subsystem for Linux (WSL).
-- MacOS 12 Monterey or MacOS 13 Ventura.
+- MacOS 12 Monterey, MacOS 13 Ventura, or MacOS 14 Sonoma.
 - Debian 11, Debian 12, Ubuntu 20.04 or Ubuntu 22.04.

 ## What's next